JalalAl-Tamimi/R-Training/README.md

 # R-Trainning
 This repository contains the full material I use in my teaching at the Université de Paris at various levels (undergraduate and Masters' degree).

+If using any code from here, please make sure to cite the page!

 It contains the following material
 1. An introduction to R [notebook](Session1_Intro_R.nb.html)
 2. Introduction to the `Tidyverse` [notebook](Session2_Intro_Tidyverse.nb.html)